 One fresh COVID-19 case in Vellore

-The total number of COVID-19 cases in Vellore district reached 57,313 with one fresh case reported on Friday.
-While a total of 56,146 persons have been discharged, the active cases in the district stands at four.
+The total number of COVID-19 cases in Vellore district reached 57,314 with one fresh case reported on Saturday.
+While a total of 56,146 persons have been discharged, the active cases in the district stands at five.
 The district’s death toll is 1,163.
-No fresh cases in Ranipet, Tirupattur and Tiruvannamalai districts.
+No fresh cases were reported in Ranipet, Tirupattur and Tiruvannamalai districts.

 - Comments will be moderated by The Hindu editorial team.